About Us – Discover Our Story and Mission

 AGE 18-23 – Back to my roots

-Having thought I had left tennis kind of behind me and was ready to move into College life and ace university, on my first day going through the freshers fair I stumbled upon the tennis society.
+Thinking that I had left tennis behind and was ready to transition into college life and excel at university.
+I unexpectedly came across the tennis society on my first day while going through the fresher’s fair.
 This I would soon discover was to become the best part of my next 5 years in the UK.

 Jon Disley had returned from completing 2 years at Hofstra University in New York, on a tennis scholarship and was starting up the tennis club at Anglia Ruskin University.